Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 • Expertise in energy conservation: You'll explore and choose the best energy-saving measures tailored to your needs with expert advice

-• Team building support: A REC assists in forming a robust project team, enhancing your project’s success
+• Team-building support: A REC assists in forming a robust project team, enhancing your project’s chance of success

 By completing an energy-efficient project, housing providers will benefit in many tangible ways:

-• Lower energy costs: Expect a significant reduction in energy expenses
+• Lower energy costs: Expect a significant reduction in energy expenses, including an average of 46% savings on operational costs

-• Improved comfort and health: Enhanced living conditions lead to happier, healthier residents
+• Comfort and health: Enhanced living conditions lead to safer, happier and healthier residents

-• Environmental impact: Successful projects contribute to larger environmental goals, like lowering greenhouse gas emissions
+• Environmental impact: Successful projects contribute to larger environmental goals, such as lowering greenhouse gas emissions and meeting net-zero emissions targets

 • Sustained motivation: The REC’s support keeps your team motivated throughout the planning stages